Compare ETS

 The UK Emissions Trading Scheme (UK ETS) began operating in January 2021, following the departure of the UK (excluding power operators located in Northern Ireland) from the EU ETS.
 Verified emissions from stationary UK ETS operators currently account for around a quarter of the UK’s territorial GHG emissions.
 The first phase of the UK ETS runs until 2030.

 The UK ETS covers around 1,000 installations in the power and industrial sectors, as well as around 400 aircraft operators.
 Aviation activity covered includes flights within the UK as well as flights departing the UK to the European Economic Area (EEA) and Switzerland.
+Domestic maritime emissions will be brought under the UK ETS from July 1, 2026.

-Covered installations and aircraft operators must surrender allowances for all their covered emissions.
+Covered entities must surrender allowances for all their in-scope emissions.
 Allowances are allocated primarily through auctioning, with a portion freely allocated to mitigate the risk of carbon leakage.
-The system has both a cost containment mechanism (CCM) and an auction reserve price, to support market stability.
+The system has both a cost containment mechanism (CCM) and an auction reserve price (ARP), to support market stability.

 Emissions & Targets

-By 2030: At least a 68% reduction in UK net GHG emissions from 1990 levels, including emissions from LULUCF (NDC)
+By 2030: At least a 68% reduction in UK net GHG emissions from 1990 levels, including emissions from LULUCF (NDC 3.0)

-By 2035: At least a 81% reduction in UK net GHG emissions from 1990 levels, including emissions from LULUCF (NDC)
+By 2035: At least an 81% reduction in UK net GHG emissions from 1990 levels, including emissions from LULUCF (NDC 3.0)

 Limit UK net GHG emissions to 965 MtCO2e over 2033 to 2037, representing ~77% reduction from 1990 levels, including emissions from LULUCF and international aviation and shipping (“Carbon Budget Order 2021”)